 - Use distraction techniques.
-Point things out to them and make it interesting.
+Point things out interesting things to them.

 One thing we have found immensely useful is Geocaching.
 This is a global treasure hunt game where you can find treasure, known as 'caches', using a GPS.
 Kids can take small swaps to exchange with items in each treasure cache.
 You can read more about that in our What is Geocaching?

 Avoid carrying them unless necessary.
-If you carry them often they will soon learn to expect it all the time, and not build the skills and stamina for them to hike themselves.
+If you carry them often, they will soon learn to expect it all the time and not build the skills and stamina to hike themselves.

 Hiking with Older Children

-As children get older, then you can start to expose them to ‘proper’ hiking.
-You may still need to use some of the techniques used with younger children.
+You can start exposing children to 'proper' hiking as they grow up.
+You may still need to use some techniques with younger children.

 Now you can make challenges bigger.
-In summer time a climb up Mount Snowdon via the Pyg and Miners track is a good challenge.
+In the summertime, climbing Mount Snowdon via the Pyg and Miners track is a challenge you can set.

 It is also a good time to teach them map reading skills and navigation techniques.

-It’s a cliche but very true – before you know it that little baby you carried over the hills is off and hiking in the Scouts or Guides without you.
-It may be slow when they are very young, but enjoy rediscovering the outside with them.
+It's a cliche but very true - before you know it, that baby you carried over the hills is off and hiking in the Scouts or Guides without you.
+It may be slow when they are very young but enjoy rediscovering the outside with them.

-If you keep it up, you’ll soon be off doing ‘real’ hikes again, but this time that little baby has grown and is now a walking partner, who helps their old folk out if needs be. 😉
+If you keep it up, you'll soon be off doing 'real' hikes again, but this time that baby has grown and is now a walking partner who helps their old folk out if needs be. 😉